yoiwa-personal/suid_sudo/README.md

 [-]: # " -*- mode: gfm; coding: utf-8 -*- "

-# SUID_SUDO: Emulate behavior of set-uid binary when invoked via sudo(1).
+# SUID_SUDO: Emulate behavior of set-uid binaries when invoked via sudo(1)

 https://github.com/yoiwa-personal/suid_sudo/

 ## Overview

-This module enables Python/Ruby/Perl scripts to perform most of its works in the invoking user's non-root privilege, while employing root's power for a part of its job.
+This module enables Python, Ruby, and Perl scripts to perform most of their work with the invoking user's non-root privileges, while leveraging root privileges for specific tasks.

-In Unix-like systems, this kind of operation is possible via "setuid" feature for binary executables; however, there are operating systems which ignores "setuid" for interpreted scripts (e.g. Python, Ruby or Perl) for well-known security reasons.
+In Unix-like systems, this kind of operation is possible via the "setuid" feature for binary executables; however, many operating systems ignore "setuid" for interpreted scripts (e.g., Python, Ruby, or Perl) for well-known security reasons.
-This module emulates the "setuid" feature in cooperation with the "sudo" tool installed in many systems.
+This module emulates the "setuid" feature in cooperation with the `sudo` tool installed on many systems.

-Programmers using this module shall be aware of Unix-like semantics and techniques around the "setuid" feature.
+Programmers using this module should be familiar with Unix-like semantics and techniques surrounding the "setuid" feature.

-The main function in this module is the "suid_emulate" function.
+The main function in this module is `suid_emulate`.

-Functions/Features available:
+Functions and features available:

  - Initialization
  - Privilege control
- - Helpers for executing unprivileged codes/sub-processes
+ - Helpers for executing unprivileged code/sub-processes

+Requirements:
-Python 3.5.13 or later is required.
+ - Python 3.5.13 or later
-Ruby 2.3 or later is required.
+ - Ruby 2.3 or later
-Perl 5.24.1 or later is required.
+ - Perl 5.24.1 or later

 ## History

-Unix-like environment has a feature of "setuid" execution from long ago, allowing ordinary users to start a command which are to be run with a higher privilege.
-Such higher-privileged commands knows the ID of the invoking user told from the operating system, and be able to perform a "user-dependent" operation.
-For example, "passwd" command invoked by an ordinary user can only change the password of that user;
+Unix-like environments have long featured "setuid" execution, allowing ordinary users to launch commands that run with higher privileges.
+Such higher-privileged commands know the ID of the invoking user provided by the operating system and can perform user-dependent operations.
-"mount" and "sudo" are limiting the ability by itself based on the invoking user and system configuration.
-However, in some operating systems, such an ability is only provided for a binary compiled program and not for those written in scripting languages, due to a technical, security-related reason.
+For example, the `passwd` command invoked by an ordinary user can only change that user's password; `mount` and `sudo` restrict their capabilities based on the invoking user and system configuration.
+However, in some operating systems, such capabilities are only granted to compiled binaries and not to scripts, due to technical and security-related reasons.

-Once upon a time, there was a utility helper called "suidperl" to emulate behavior or the "setuid script" for the Perl language, overcoming this technical limitation.
-However, there found so many vulnerabilities around that tool (some are the problem of the helper itself, but most are caused by complexity of interactions with the underlying operating system (e.g. detecting "nosudo" option of filesystem mounts is not straight forward), and it was deprecated in Perl 5.6.1 then removed completely in Perl 5.12.
+Once upon a time, a utility helper called `suidperl` existed to emulate the behavior of "setuid scripts" for Perl, overcoming this technical limitation.
+However, many vulnerabilities were found surrounding that tool (some related to the helper itself, but most caused by complex interactions with the underlying operating system - such as detecting the `nosuid` mount option on filesystems).
+As a result, it was deprecated in Perl 5.6.1 and completely removed in Perl 5.12.

-The manual of the Perl 5.6.1 says:
+The Perl 5.6.1 manual stated:

     Use of suidperl is highly discouraged.
 If you think you need it, try alternatives such as sudo first.

-However, the manual did not tell "how" to do that.
-In fact, the "sudo" tool is useful for simply assigning the "root" privilege to scripts and other tools, but not well-powered to write a tool which changes actions based on the invoking user's difference.
+However, the manual did not explain *how* to do so.
+While `sudo` is useful for assigning `root` privileges to scripts and tools, it is not well-suited for writing tools that vary their actions based on the invoking user's identity.

-This is why this module is implemented.
+This module was implemented to address that gap.

 ## SECURITY WARNING

-Inappropriate use of this module will open up a huge security hole (possibly privilege escalation) for ordinary users.
-In the past, obsolete "suidperl" feature of the Perl language, the special language interpreter takes care of various possible security pitfalls (e.g. limiting use of $ENV{PATH}).
-This module, on the contrary, simply relies on the "sudo" generic wrapper for the most of the security checks.
-In other words, this module only "drops" the privilege given by sudo, not "raises" any.
-However, still there are several possible pitfalls which may grant root privileges to ordinary users.

-In general, the script must be safe enough to be run as root via sudo.
-That means:

-  - the script and its parent/ancestor directories should be owned by root and not modifiable by any ordinary users,

-  - the script should be explicitly specified in sudoers(5) file with the full path specification, and

-  - the script must be careful about any environment variables and any other environmental properties which will affect the language intepreter, the script, and any subcommands invoked from it.

-Regarding the Python specifically, we strongly recommend that

-  - The script will have `-I` (`-Es` in Python 2.7) flag in the she-bang line.

-  - When sudo_wrap option is enabled, keep `python_flags="IR"`
-    intact.

-  - When there are data communications between processes of different privileges, the high-privilege side must use "secure" data decoders, for example "SafeUnpickler" in this module or "JSON".

-Regarding the Ruby, we strongly recommend that

-  - In Ruby before 2.7, the script will have `-T` flag in the shebang line to ignore environment variables.
-Note that `-T` will be removed in Ruby 3.0.

-    It means that the script must be written in taint-aware way.
-    (Recent Ruby versions allows dropping the security level from the script, but it is not recommended for just avoiding taint-aware programming.)

-  - When sudo_wrap option is enabled, keep `ruby_flags='T'` intact.

-  - When there are data communications between processes of different privileges, the high-privilege side must use "secure" data decoders, for example "yaml.safe_load".

-Regarding the Perl, we strongly recommend that

-  - The script will have `-T` (or at least `-t`) flag in the shebang line to ignore environment variables.

-    It means that the script must be written in an taint-aware way.

-  - When sudo_wrap option is enabled, keep `perl_flags='T'` intact.

-  - When there are data communications between processes of different privileges, the high-privilege side must use "secure" data decoders, for example "JSON".

-Regarding calling sub-commands from the script, we strongly recommend that

-  - secure_path option of sudo is enabled,

-  - sudo's global env_reset and per-command NOSETENV options are enabled, and use of env_keep in sudoers is avoided as far as possible; if it is really needed, `-I` (or `-T`) option described above is strictly enabled at all time, and the script should set-up sane environment by itself, after reading the required environment variables.

-## THREADING (NOT):

-Avoid use of threads as far as possible, with this module.

-There are at least four possible conflict cases regarding threading with this module.

- - OS's changing user-id (or effective uid/gid) feature is inherently not thread-safe.
-Changing process privilege will affect all running threads.

- - Implementation of this module is also not thread-safe.
-Running functions of this module concurrently will break consistency of the internal state management.
-At least, all invocation of API functions must be serialized.

- - All functions that will revert the context after execution in this module assume that entry and exit of contexts are properly nested in the serialized running order, considering all threads.

- - The function call_in_subprocess() or run_in_subprocess() uses
-   `fork`, which may cause dead-locking of the whole interpreter or internal libraries when used with threads.
+Inappropriate use of this module can create a major security vulnerability (potentially leading to privilege escalation) for ordinary users.
+In the past, when the obsolete `suidperl` feature handled setuid Perl execution, the specialized interpreter took care of various security pitfalls (e.g., restricting the use of `$ENV{PATH}`).
+By contrast, this module relies on `sudo` as a generic wrapper for most security checks.
+In other words, this module only *drops* privileges granted by `sudo`; it does not *raise* any.
+Nevertheless, several potential pitfalls remain that could grant root privileges to ordinary users.

+In general, the script must be secure enough to be safely run as root via `sudo`.
+This means:

+  - The script and its parent/ancestor directories should be owned by `root` and not writable by ordinary users.

+  - The script should be explicitly specified in the `sudoers(5)` file using its full path.

+  - The script must carefully handle environment variables and other environmental properties that could affect the language interpreter, the script itself, or any subcommands it invokes.

+For **Python**, we strongly recommend that:

+  - The script includes the `-I` (`-Es` in Python 2.7) flag in its shebang line.

+  - When the `sudo_wrap` option is enabled, keep `python_flags="IR"` intact.

+  - When transmitting data between processes with different privilege levels, the privileged process must use secure data decoders (e.g., `SafeUnpickler` provided in this module, or `JSON`).

+For **Ruby**, we strongly recommend that:

+  - In Ruby versions prior to 2.7, the script includes the `-T` flag in the shebang line to ignore environment variables.
+(Note: `-T` was removed in Ruby 3.0.)
+    This requires writing the script in a taint-aware manner.

+  - When the `sudo_wrap` option is enabled, keep `ruby_flags='T'` intact.

+  - When transmitting data between processes with different privilege levels, the privileged process must use secure data decoders (e.g., `YAML.safe_load`).

+For **Perl**, we strongly recommend that:

+  - The script includes the `-T` (or at least `-t`) flag in the shebang line to ignore environment variables.
+This requires writing the script in a taint-aware manner.

+  - When the `sudo_wrap` option is enabled, keep `perl_flags='T'` intact.

+  - When transmitting data between processes with different privilege levels, the privileged process must use secure data decoders (e.g., `JSON`).

+When invoking subcommands from the script, we strongly recommend that:

+  - The `secure_path` option in `sudo` is enabled.

+  - Sudo's global `env_reset` and per-command `NOSETENV` options are enabled, and the use of `env_keep` in `sudoers` is avoided as much as possible.
+    If `env_keep` is strictly required, the `-I` (or `-T`) option described above must remain enabled at all times, and the script should construct a clean environment internally after reading necessary variables.

+## THREADING (NOT SUPPORTED)

+Avoid using threads with this module.

+At least four conflict scenarios exist regarding threading in this module:

+ - Changing user IDs (or effective UID/GID) at the OS level is inherently not thread-safe.
+   Changing process privileges affects all running threads in the process.

+ - The implementation of this module is not thread-safe.
+Executing functions from this module concurrently will corrupt internal state management.
+   All API calls must be serialized.

+ - All functions in this module that restore context after execution assume that entry and exit of contexts are strictly nested in serialized order across all threads.

+ - The `call_in_subprocess` and `run_in_subprocess` functions use `fork`,
+   which may cause deadlocks in the interpreter or internal libraries when used with threads.

 ## Programmer's Usage